 Pitaya, also known as dragonfruit, a tropical fruit native of Central America, actually this is the fruit of a huge cactus, which has become very popular in the South – East Asia.
 Pitaya is surprisingly rich in antioxidants and vitamins such as calcium, phosphorus, iron and vitamin C which strengthens the immune system .
 It contains only 60 calories per 100 grams of fruit.

 - 4 Tbsp Chia seeds

 - 1/2 Red pitaya

 - 1 White pitaya

 - Mix in the blender coconut milk, water, syrup, vanilla and red dragon fruit.
 Combine the mix with chia seeds in the mixing bowl.
-Mix well using the whisk and soak chia seeds for about half an hour.
+Mix well using a whisk and soak the chia seeds for about half an hour.

 - Fill serving bowls with chia porridge, garnish with pitaya balls or any of your favorite fruits.
 Sprinkle with granola for extra nutritional value.
 Enjoy!